An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name Gann revealed many variations, including MacCann, MacCanna, MacCan, MacAnn, MacAn and others.

-First found in County Armagh, at Clanbrasil, a region on the southern shore of Lough Neagh.
+First found in County Armagh (Irish: Ard Mhacha) located in the province of Ulster in present day Northern Ireland, at Clanbrasil, a region on the southern shore of Lough Neagh.
 The family supplanted the O'Graveys at the time of Strongbow's Anglo- Norman invasion in 1172 as lords of this area and became known as the Lords of Clanbrassil.
 One of the earliest records of the name was Amhlaibh Mc Canna (died 1155), described by the Four Masters as "pillar of chivalry and vigour of Cinel Eoghin"

 This web page shows only a small excerpt of our Gann research.
 Another 75 words(5 lines of text) covering the years 1155, 1718 and 1598 are included under the topic Early Gann History in all our PDF Extended History products.